 - Check that you’re following Indeed Best Practices

 Custom Sources Are King for Building a Talent Pipeline

 If you’re using an Applicant Tracking System like CareerPlug, your job postings are being sent out to major job boards like Indeed and ZipRecruiter.
 However, special (or custom) sources can be a true goldmine for finding top talent.

 In 2018, CareerPlug found of all the job seekers who applied directly through careers pages, 5% were hired.
 Compare that to only 0.4% of job seekers who were hired after applying directly through Indeed.
-This means that Referrals & Custom Sources result in better Quality Applicant and More Hires than traditional job boards.
+This means that referrals and custom sources result in better quality applicants and more hires than traditional job boards.